teiniker/teiniker-lectures-securecoding/reverse-engineering-c/memory/c-memory-segments/README.md

-# Local vs. Global Variables
+# Memory Segments used in C

 ## Local Variables